 An important aspect of case handling systems is the ability to re-execute previous activities.
 This feature is represented by specific redo transitions from the passed, skipped, and completed states.
 Activities which have been redone can be re-executed.
-The behavior of activities is shown in Figure 4.
+The behavior of activities is shown in Fig. 4.

 While activities are an important artifact in case handling, the case is mainly controlled on the basis of states of data objects, associated with the particular case.
 It is important to stress that not only the life-cycle of activities can be described by states and state transitions, but also data objects.
-To see this, consider the state transitions that data objects may take as shown in Figure 5.
+To see this, consider the state transitions that data objects may take as shown in Fig. 5.
 On the creation of a data object, it adopts the undefined state.
 Data objects can be defined, either by users filling in forms which represent these data, or they can be defined automatically, for example, by running queries against a database and transferring the result values to the data objects.
-Activities for which data objects are mandatory can be redone (cf. the redo role), which results in a state transition of data objects to the unconfirmed state.
-By confirming the values, data objects re-enter the defined state.

-Figure 4: Dynamic behavior of activities.
+Fig. 4.
+Dynamic behavior of activities.

-Figure 5: States of data objects.
+Fig. 5.
+States of data objects.